 First, we’d like to reiterate that any RV can go boondocking.
 Therefore, if you already own a bigger RV or you can’t find a smaller one that suits your needs, you should still go out and experience the joy of being in nature.

 As long as you understand that larger rigs won’t be able to fit into some tighter spots and generally use your common sense, you should be good to go.

 One of the best boondocking tips we can give is to send someone to scout ahead.
 This tip is especially helpful if you drive a bigger rig.
 Sending someone in a smaller vehicle with 4-wheel drive to take a look around and figure out where you’re going (and the best way to get there) can avoid some serious issues.

 One of the hardest things to do when dry camping is making your water last.
 Fortunately, there are things you can do to stretch your water supply, meaning you’ll be able to stay off-grid for longer.

 - Change the Way You Bathe — Reduce the number of showers you take and clean yourself with wipes and dry shampoo in between.
 When you do shower, turn the water off while lathering up in order to use as little water as possible.
-You may also consider showering outside if possible in order to save tank space.
+You may also consider showering outside with a solar shower if possible in order to save tank space.